Posted on

 The learned professional test, also known as the professional exemption, is the most common test used for nurses who work in hospitals or elsewhere in the healthcare system.
 For a job to be exempt under the learned professional test, all of the following must be true:

-- the employee’s primary duty is to perform work that requires advanced knowledge, meaning that it is predominantly intellectual and requires the consistent exercise of discretion and judgment,
+- your primary duty is to perform work that requires advanced knowledge, meaning that it is predominantly intellectual and requires the consistent exercise of discretion and judgment,

 - the advanced knowledge is in a field of science or learning, and